haddocking/haddocking.github.io/education/biomolecular-simulations-2019/Metadynamics_tutorial/index.md

 Segment ID to use during docking -> B
 </a>

-* **Step 5:** Click on the "Next" button at the bottom left of the interface.
+* **Step5:** Click on the "Next" button at the bottom left of the interface.
 This will upload the structures to the HADDOCK webserver where they will be processed and validated (checked for formatting errors).
 The server makes use of [Molprobity](http://molprobity.biochem.duke.edu/) to check side-chain conformations, eventually swap them (e.g. for asparagines) and define the protonation state of histidine residues.

-* **Step 6:**  Define the ligand molecule as rigid.
+* **Step6:**  Define the ligand molecule as rigid.
 Since the structure of the ligand is directly obtained from the reference crystal structure of the complex, we can disable the flexibility of the ligand to enforce the bound conformation of the ligand in our models.
-This we do in *Molecule 2 parameters* menu in the **Input parameters** widow.
+This we do in the **Molecule 2 parameters menu**  in the **Input parameters** widow.

 <a class="prompt prompt-info">
 Unfold the menu "Semi-flexible segments"  <br>